See what's hidden

 What exactly are Ethical Frames?

 Quite simply, they’re a tool to view marketing potential more clearly.
+They represent a way to make your customer feel even better about using your product.

 Ethical Frames are critical lenses that allow you to see the six Ethical Zones™ that consumers operate in.
 Understanding these Ethical Zones lets you look at your product, your marketing, your target audience, and their relationship to each other with more awareness.
+These are usually invisible to us.
+They represent deeply held values that people use to guide their life.
+Things like belonging to a group, respecting authority, care for other people and concepts of fairness.

 Recognizing your customers’ deeply rooted drives, feelings, pleasures, and fears gives you insight into the best way to reach your audience.
 Viewing marketing challenges through Ethical Frames also allows you to see the effect of the tribe on individual behavior.
 This clarity can change everything.